-Spend much time in Montana, and you know that summertime means an influx of people – and that more than a few of them are towing boats.
-In Western Montana, lakes like Flathead Lake, Swan Lake, and Whitefish Lake transform from relatively empty fishing spots to top boating destinations.
+If you spend much time in at the water, then you know that summertime means an influx of people – and that more than a few of them are towing boats.
+In summertime the lakes transform from relatively empty fishing spots to top boating destinations.
 Unfortunately, not everyone comes prepared and knowledgeable about boating safety and regulations.
 And those people pose a real threat to the rest of us.

 Too often, a day of drinking and careless boating can end in serious injury or death.
-As boating injury lawyers in Montana, we are aware of the dangers that reckless boaters pose.
+As boating injury lawyers, we are aware of the dangers that reckless boaters pose.
 As natives who grew up around the water and with boating safety in mind, we’re even more outraged by what some people will do on the water.

 - Life jackets: U.S. Coast Guard approved Personal Flotation Devices (PFDs or life jackets) must fit the intended wearer, be readily accessible, and be in good condition.

 - Children under 12 years of age must wear a life jacket on a boat less than 26 feet in length that is in motion.

 - Anyone towed by a boat must wear a life jacket.